MEDAL OF KINDNESS

 Laura Overbeck

-Kindness Wins also donated a $500 grant to the Cincinnati Tennis Foundation in honor of Laura’s work to help support their NJTL program, offering free and reduced-cost programming to underserved youth.
+Laura is the program manager of the Cincy Tennis Foundation.
+Their NJTL program offers free and reduced-cost programming to underserved youth.
 For more information, visit cincinnatitennisfoundation.org or their Instagram page.

 Kelman Siblings